kostyazinchukv/Arduino-Basics/README.md

 # Tasks

 In this section you will see tasks and little examples/solutions to them.
 Solutions might be one of possible, so you can try to solve them by yourself.
+All source code examples lie in **src** directory.

 ## Blinking